 My father still worries about me when I go on a trip, or have to drive across town at night.
 When I leave his place, he still asks for a phone call from me to let him know I got home safely.

 Helping Dad live on after mum passed away has been a challenging experience for my siblings and me.
-But, I’m grateful that I have been around to be able to help my dad during difficult year.
+But, I’m grateful that I have been around to be able to help my dad during this difficult year.
 I wouldn’t have it any other way.

 Have you had to help one of your parents face life without your other parent?
 Do you have any great advice from your experience that could help others?
 I would love you to share your advice with us in the comment section!